Vodafone España: 5G rollout and market challenges (2019–2023)

 In January 2019, it reported, through a statement to the workers' representatives, the opening of a collective dismissal procedure "for economic, productive and organizational reasons" that would affect a maximum of 1,200 employees, on 23, 5% of the workforce.

-In May 2019, Vodafone Spain announced the launch of 5G technology in the summer in cities such as Madrid, Barcelona, Bilbao, Malaga, Seville and Valencia.
+In May 2019, Vodafone España announced it would be the first operator to launch commercial 5G services in Spain, covering cities such as Madrid, Barcelona, Bilbao, Malaga, Seville and Valencia.